Could you briefly introduce yourself?

 Hi!
 I am Dimitri Fontaine, and I've been contributing to PostgreSQL features such as Extensions support and Event Triggers.
 I also write and maintain the pgloader migration utility, that is meant to allow for a fully automated (as in CI/CD) migration from MySQL, MS SQL or SQLite to PostgreSQL.

-I'm also writing a book that teaches SQL to developers, it's soon to be available at masteringpostgresql.com.
+I wrote a book that teaches SQL to developers, it's available at masteringpostgresql.com.

 What will your talk be about, exactly?
 Why this topic?

 Data Modeling, Normalization and Denormalization is a very important topic when using PostgreSQL.
 We are not schemaless, and this is a huge feature when used the right way.
 One angle to look at things is data deduplication, which serves two goals: first, there's less data to take care about, so everything is then easier and faster.
 Second, with a properly normalized schema you can't have anomalies, because any single fact that is known to the system exists only in one place.

 Any person who's ever had to write SQL before will benefit.
 If you're a developer using an ORM to create and maintain your database schema, you'll benefit twice as much as the other attendees!

 What existing knowledge should the attendee have?

 Having done some SQL in the past is enough to understand this talk really.

 What is the one feature in PostgreSQL 11 which you like most?